-Answer keys for assignments will be posted after the last Discussion section before each of the exams.
+Answer keys for assignments will be posted after the last Discussion section each week.

 Discussion sections: Discussion sections will be held by IAs once a week, most weeks of the quarter (see Discussion section schedule).
-The discussions will be based primarily on the Assignments posted the previous week.
+The discussions will be based on the Assignments posted the previous week.
 The IAs will lead a discussion based on the Assignments to make participating students arrive at the correct answers.
 The IAs will not provide the answers on their own.
 To get the most out of Discussion sections, it is therefore critical to have first worked through the Assignments alone or in study groups and then to participate in the discussion during the Discussion sections.
 Discussion sections are optional, but highly recommended.
+Active participate in Discussion sections helps your learning.
+Therefore, as an incentive to actively participate in Discussion sections, 1% extra credit will be given to each of the 1-3 students that are most helpful to other students (i.e. most active) in each section.